HRKsince1993/COMMSENV-24-1347/README.md

 MATLAB (R2023a) codes for the article COMMSENV-24-1347.
 These codes include four categories: observations (OBS), coupled model (CESM), functions, and plotting.
 If these codes are helpful to you, please acknowledge us in your publication.
+If you have any questions, please contact us.

 Best wishes
 Ruikun Hu